 When treating the inside of a vocal booth, it makes sense that one should select an absorptive material that actually works in the vocal range.
 Although this seems obvious, most vocal booths employ materials that are unable to absorb the critical lower mid-range where the voice energy is most prevalent.

 The problem is further accentuated by the use of low-quality, low-density acoustic materials.
 Low density 1″ and 2″ thick foams are usually ineffective below 500Hz.
 When they are applied inside a vocal booth, they only remove the high frequencies, leaving the lower mid-range unaffected.
-Combine this with the problem caused by the room geometry and the results are predictable… the room sounds bad!
+Combine this with problems caused by the room geometry and the results are predictable… the room sounds bad!

 Theoretically ‘flat’ room response